Clearly Better Commercial

 Manage Expenses

-We’ve all heard the saying “an ounce of prevention is worth a pound of cure.”
-This is especially true for commercial property management.
-Not only do regular site inspections help property owners avoid expensive emergency repairs, they can help property owners plan for capital improvements and other big-ticket investments.
+We’ve all heard the saying, “An ounce of prevention is worth a pound of cure.”
+This is especially true for commercial property management and property maintenance.
+Not only do regular site inspections help property owners avoid expensive emergency repairs, they can also help property owners plan for capital improvements and other big-ticket investments.
 At Clarity Commercial, we perform regular site inspections of all of our clients’ properties to help them plan expenses and save money.

 Exterior site inspections help property owners quickly address any emergent issues with the exteriors of their buildings, their parking lots, and their grounds.
 Clarity Commercial performs regular exterior site inspections.
 We understand that drive-by inspections are rarely effective, so our managers always get out of the car and walk around the building and parking lots to look for potential repairs or maintenance issues.

 An exterior site inspection should include a close look at the building’s windows and siding to look for damaged or weathered trim, missing bricks, clogged gutters, and other issues.
 Managers should check the building’s doors and locks to ensure they are working properly.
-They should also pay attention to the condition of the walkways and driveway to make sure there are no trip and fall hazards.
+They should also pay attention to the condition of the walkways and driveways to make sure there are no trip-and-fall hazards.
 Lighting should be on and in good working order, too.

 A quick look at the landscaping will identify whether the grass and flower beds are being maintained on an appropriate schedule.
 Long grass, weeds, or dead plants may prompt a call to the landscape company.